 Whenever the New Year rolls around, I renegotiate my rates.
 Lots of folks shy away from asking for a raise.
 Just do it!
 The worst your editor can say is no. Not sure how to ask for one?
 Here’s an example that worked for me:

-As a contributor for XXX, I’ve taken on the long-form features that tackle the tough topics, including A, B, C, D, and my most-recent story that focused on E. But, there is more reporting and investigative work required to complete these types of pieces from researching the topic to conducting and transcribing multiple interviews.
-As you know, I am currently being paid XXX per article, but I’m asking for a raise that XXX’s budget will allow.
+As a contributor for XXX, I’ve taken on the in-depth features that tackle the tough topics, including A, B, C, D, and my most-recent story that focused on E. There is more reporting and investigative work required to complete these types of pieces from researching the topic to conducting and transcribing multiple interviews.
+As you know, I am currently being paid XXX per article, but I’m asking for an increase that XXX’s budget will allow.
 I’d like to earn XXX per story.
 Is this possible?
 Thank you so much for your consideration.
-I’ve enjoyed writing for XXX and working with you these past couple years and look forward to many more!
+I’ve enjoyed writing for XXX and working with you these past few years and look forward to contributing to XXX in the coming years.

 - Establish a contract.